General Vanier Intermediate School: History

 To coincide with the school's closing, there was a homecoming reunion held on the weekend of July 22, 2011.
-The TR Leger Alternative School now occupies the building.

 Students

 The approximately 500 students, affectionately called the "General Vanier Vikings", came from a wide array of ethnic and socio-economic backgrounds.
 Approximately half of the school was white with the other half being either native Mohawk students from nearby Akwesasne or from the growing immigrant community.

 Extra-Curricular activities

 Many activities are available to students including concerts and jazz bands, Drama, and many different sports.
 GVIS competes against other teams in Stormont, Dundas, and Glengarry and often competes in EOSSA finals.